fengjixuchui/Injector-full/README.md

 # EasyAntiCheat Emulation PoC
+- the emulator is not included in this public version
 <img src=https://media.discordapp.net/attachments/978564562620129340/979520305808687114/unknown.png>
-- with some public cheat

 ## Injection methods